MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMDeviceCollectionIncludeMembershipRule.md

 # Remove-CMDeviceCollectionIncludeMembershipRule

 ## SYNOPSIS

-Removes an Include Collections membership rule from a device collection.
+Remove an include membership rule from a device collection.

 ## SYNTAX